albertaw/nodejs-tutorial/lesson9-templating/README.md

 </body>
 ```
 ## TODO
-1. Clone the repo and scaffold your app with the project
+1. Clone the repo and scaffold your app with the project folder.
+2. Create a service named users that uses the $http service
+to get all users.
-2. Create a controller called MainController and add $scope and $http as dependencies.
+3. Create a controller called MainController and add $scope, $http, and users as dependencies.
-3. Add the variable $scope.users to the controller and use the $http service to get all users.
+4. Create a variable $scope.users in the controller and use the
-4. Create a view named main.html to show each users attributes.
-Add the ng-view directive into index.html
+users service to initialize it.
-5. Link the ngRoute library in the head of index.html.
+5. Link the [ngRoute](https://ajax.googleapis.com/ajax/libs/angularjs/1.4.9/angular-route.min.js) library in the head of index.html.
 In app.js add ngRoute as a dependency in the module.
-6. In app.js create a route for '/' that is mapped to the
+6. In app.js configure a route for '/' and set the controller to
-MainController and to the template main.html.
-Otherwise redirect
+MainController and the templateUrl to views/main.html.
+Redirect all other routes to '/'.
-to '/'.
+7. Start your server and confirm you see the users displayed on the web page.
+8. Create a file named js/controllers/UserController.js and add $http, $scope, $routeParams, and users as dependencies.
+Add the route for adding a user. (explain)
+9. Create a view for adding a user in views/addUser.html (explain)
+10. In app.js add a route for '/add' with the controller as UserController and the tempplateUrl as 'views/addUser.html'.
+11. Create a view for the user page in views/editUser.html.
+It should have a form with save and delete buttons.
+12. In the UserController add routes for updating a user and deleting a user.
+13. In app.js add a route for '/:userId' with the controller as UserController and the templateUrl as editUser.html.